Exciting News: Earth and Planetary Science Now Covered by EBSCO!

 This document provides some guidelines to authors for submission to work towards a seamless submission process.
 While complete adherence to the following guidelines is not enforced, authors should note that following through with the guidelines will be helpful in expediting the copyediting and proofreading processes, and allow for improved readability during the review process.

 The section titles given are for Research articles.
-Review papers and other article types have a more flexible structure.
+Review articles and other article types have a more flexible structure.

 Title